-Sport fishing attracts the majority of tourists to the GBLW.
+Sport fishing attracts the majority of tourists to the Sahtu Biosphere Reserve.
 In 2005, approximately 540 sport fishing licences were issued for Great Bear Lake.
-Sahtugot'ine do not require sport fishing licences and only about 40 residents of Déline are not Sahtugot'ine, so the licences were issued primarily for visitors.
-That said, the vast majority of these visitors would be in Déline primarily for business purposes and tourist-type activities are an add-on.
+Sahtuto'ine do not require fishing licences and only about 40 residents of Dél_lne are not Sahtuto'ine, so the licences were issued primarily for visitors.
+That said, the vast majority of these visitors would be in Dél_lne primarily for business purposes and tourist-type activities are largely an add-on, with the exception of the fly in-fly out operation of Plummer's Lodges.

-Estimates vary but over a year, visitors coming with the primary purpose of seeing the area outside Déline likely number no more than 100.
-The trend at present is stable or very slightly increasing with the creation of Sahovúé-?ehdacho National Historic Site.
+Estimates vary but over a year, visitors coming with the primary purpose of seeing the area outside Délįnę likely number no more than 100.
+The trend at present is stable or very slightly increasing with the creation of Sahoyúé-?ehdacho National Historic Site.